 The 1933 A.J.C.
 Derby field and race conditions are set out in the table below:

 Jack Holt’s main concern prior to the race was the prospect of a slow pace in the first few furlongs, which might cause Hall Mark to fight for his head.
 He needn’t have worried for although speed was lacking, the son of Heroic relaxed beautifully into the hands of Darby Munro, who was riding him for the first time, given Frank Dempsey’s reluctance to make the interstate journey.
 Outback led early, and when Hall Mark was sluggish at the start, Munro elected to lie back in the field alongside Blixten on the rails.
 At the nine-furlong-post, the two favourites only had one horse behind them.
 Munro – and McCarten on Blixten – played cat and mouse over the next half-mile or so as first one, and then the other, tried to pocket his rival.
-At the half-mile Munro made his move on Hall Mark and the little fellow went so fast that at the home turn he was in front with Deputy Ruler.
+At the half-mile Munro made his move on Hall Mark and the little fellow went so fast that at the home turn, he was in front together with Deputy Ruler.
 Although the latter went with him for some distance, Hall Mark proved too strong in the run to the post winning comfortably.